Taikoo Place: Timeline

 Since the 1980s, Taikoo Place has been redeveloped to become a unique metropolitan environment for business and entertainment.
 Until now, notable amenities include the Butterfield's private members club.
 It is recognized as a popular choice for younger workers to seek employment.

 Taikoo Place hosts many advertisement and information technology firms.
 The PCCW Tower, the tower just next to Dorset House is where the headquarters of PCCW are located, a Hong Kong-based telecommunication company.
 The local headquarters of IBM and JWT is also situated there, occupying the first 15 storeys.
 Ironically, more IT firms choose to have their Hong Kong base in Taikoo Place rather than in Cyberport, which was specifically built for this purpose.

 The neighbourhood of Taikoo Place used to be residential and industrial.
 Once Taikoo Place was built, the neighbourhood has been undergoing constant development and gentrification.
 Concerned about the urban development, Swire Properties has begun construction of serviced apartments north of Devon House, due for completion in 2015.

 Current buildings

 Gammon Construction has been one of the major construction company involved.

 One Island East

 One Island East is a grade-A office.
 It is 69-storey.
 It is located at 18 Westlands Road, Quarry Bay, Hong Kong.
 It was completed in year 2008.

-Hong Kong Island East Center tenants come from finance, insurance, accounting, real estate, trade, shipping to retailing.